amit4184/ezyresource/docs/ec-designer/calendar-designer/set-up-a-calendar-product-blank.md

 ---
 # **How to Create a Calendar Product Blank**

 ### Tutorial Task Flow

-"This tutorial is organized into sequential tasks, and each task must be completed before proceeding to the next."
+This tutorial is organized into sequential tasks, and each task must be completed before proceeding to the next.

 ### Task 1: [Set Up a Calendar Product Blank](https://resources.ezycreate.com/ec-designer/calendar-designer/set-up-a-calendar-product-blank) (15 Min)